-Such evaluation is important to know in advance the regulatory roadmap for the installation of a new subsea cable and to be able to negotiate any pre-sales IRU agreements with special legal conditions to generate additional revenues.
+It is important to conduct such an evaluation in order to know in advance the regulatory roadmap for the installation of a new subsea cable and to be able to negotiate any pre-sales IRU agreements with special legal conditions to generate additional revenues.
 The way forward is not easy, as any infringement of antitrust rules is generally subject to penalties linked to the net profits of the companies involved.

 Accordingly, to compete effectively in any given market, each consortium member knows that it must successfully design and market its own capacity services, while maintaining the consortium infrastructure in good working order, and anticipating and responding to various competitive factors affecting all landing country markets and customers.
 Challenges range from pricing strategies against other new consortium competitors in the area, changes in consumer preferences, emerging technologies, and economic and social conditions in each landing country over the 25-year life of the cable.